Hipo/HIPSocialAuth/README.md

 Installation
 ------------

-Copy and include the `HIPSocialAuth` directory (found here under Dependencies) in your own project.
-There are some other dependencies as well, you can see their details below under Requirements.
+Copy and include the `HIPSocialAuth` directory in your own project.
+There are some other dependencies as well, you can see their details below.

-If your project uses ARC, you will have to mark the following files to be compiled without ARC, using the `-fno-objc-arc` flag in build settings:

-* NSData+Base64.m
-* OAuth+Additions.m
-* OAuthCore.m

-Requirements
+Dependencies
 ------------

 Project comes bundled with the following dependencies: